Baota District: Communist activity and Chinese Civil War

-Beginning in 1923, Communist agitators such as Wei Yechou, Li Zizhou, and Huyan Zhendong (呼延震东 (呼延震東)) began organizing in what was then Fushi County.
-By August 1925, party members began teaching and spreading Communist literature in a secondary school in the county, and a Communist Party branch was established in Yan'an by the summer of the following year.
-In August 1927, local warlord Jing Yuexiu closed the school the Communist Party members were organizing in, but re-opened it the following month.
-Though forced underground, Communist Party members had re-entered the school by October, and succeeded in expelling reactionary faculty by December 1927.
-Now formally organized, Communist Party activities in the area continued, and in the summer of 1929, Liu Zhidan visited Fushi County to inspect the Party, and give orders for future activities.
+Beginning in 1923, communist agitators such as Wei Yechou, Li Zizhou, and Huyan Zhendong (呼延震东 (呼延震東)) began organizing in what was then Fushi County.
+By August 1925, party members began teaching and spreading communist literature in a secondary school in the county, and a Chinese Communist Party (CCP) branch was established in Yan'an by the summer of the following year.
+In August 1927, local warlord Jing Yuexiu closed the school the CCP members were organizing in, but re-opened it the following month.
+Though forced underground, CCP members had re-entered the school by October, and succeeded in expelling reactionary faculty by December 1927.

-In the spring of 1931, Communist Party leaders helped organize a rally of approximately 3,000 farmers against various taxes put on their grains and other crops.
-They ultimately failed in abolishing the taxes, and in response, local warlord Jing Yuexiu closed the school where Communist Party members organized, and effectively forced the party to go back underground.
-However, the Communist Party's underground efforts in the county were further thwarted after the Secretary of the Shaanxi Provincial Party Committee, Du Heng, defected.
+In the spring of 1931, CCP leaders helped organize a rally of approximately 3,000 farmers against various taxes put on their grains and other crops.
+They ultimately failed in abolishing the taxes, and in response, local warlord Jing Yuexiu closed the school where CCP members organized, and effectively forced the party to go back underground.
+However, the CCP's underground efforts in the county were further thwarted after the Secretary of the Shaanxi Provincial Party Committee, Du Heng, defected.

-Beginning in February 1935, Communist Party forces began engaging in a number of military conflicts with local Mintuan, pro-Nationalist militias which effectively governed the region.
+Beginning in February 1935, CCP forces began engaging in a number of military conflicts with local Mintuan, pro-Nationalist militias which effectively governed the region.
 On February 12, 1935, Red Army cavalry forces defeated Mintuan in Sanshilipu (三十里铺), in what is now the town of Liulin.
 On February 18, Red Army forces defeated a hodgepodge of 50 Mintuan soldiers spanning from the town of Lin to neighboring Ganquan County.
 That evening, they defeated another 50 Mintuan soldiers from the village of Jinpenwan (金盆湾) in present-day Madongchuan.
 Two days later, the Red Army defeated a force of over 100 Mintuan soldiers from the town of Lin.